Azad77/backup_hashnode/ckqc1sd3v0alm2ys1ed5oh8lx.md

 You can download the data we are using from this [**link**](https://github.com/Azad77/Python_qgis/blob/main/Data/Countries.zip).

-Then, retrieve the path of the shapefile using the following code:
+Next, open a Python console within QGIS by going to Plugins &gt; Python Console.
+In the console, use the following code to retrieve the path of the shapefile:

 ```plaintext
 uri = "D:/Python_QGIS/data/Countries.shp"